raganwald/raganwald.github.com/_posts/2016-05-07-javascript-generators-for-people-who-dont-give-a-shit-about-getting-stuff-done.md

 > Yield the result of applying the function to the firsts of the argument iterables, then yield the values of mapping the function over the rests of the iterables.

-Removing the `join` mean we're yielding something, suspending the generator, then yielding the remainder later.
+Removing the `join` mean we're yielding something, suspending the generator function, then yielding the remainder later.
 This is stateful, which is mentally the opposite of the way that functional programming works.
 But that doesn't mean it's wrong.

 Let's keep going with statefulness.
-Why not iterate instead of writing a recursive generator?
+Why not iterate instead of writing a recursive generator function?

 ```javascript
 function * mapWith (fn, ...iterables) {